-The State Government has brought forward a number of measures within the Action Plan for Planning Reform as part of COVID-19 economic recovery plans, together with a proposal to establish a new development application process for significant projects.
+The State Government accelerated a number of measures within the Action Plan for Planning Reform as part of COVID-19 economic recovery plans, together with a proposal to establish a new development application process for significant projects.

-A program of major legislative, regulatory and policy changes will be progressively implemented to support Western Australia’s COVID-19 economic recovery plans.
+A program of major legislative, regulatory and policy changes were implemented to create a more robust planning system and support Western Australia’s economic recovery.

 Planning and Development Act 2005

 Planning and Development (Local Planning Schemes) Regulations 2015

 Planning and Development (Development Assessment Panel) Regulations 2011

 - Focus on strategic planning